 One blog in particular is really good.

-Jenn is a labor and delivery nurse who has a little girl (Sophia) with CDH.
+Jenn is a labor and delivery nurse who has a little girl (Sofia) with CDH.
 Her blog is so well written and explains so many CDH terms and issues in understandable language.
 Please take a moment and click on over there, I especially recommend this post, which accurately describes some of the emotions, etc. that go along with this whole CDH experience.

 My name is Tran – 30 years old, from Vietnam.
 I am very depressed now because I don’t know how to treat with my pregnancy.
 Now, I am in 22 week – pregnant.